How to train for a marathon takes patience, a long-term approach and a razor sharp focus.

 Think of a race as simply a long run with people to help you and an audience of cheering fans getting you to the end.

 #4 BE PATIENT, BE PATIENT AND….BE PATIENT

-I have had countless set backs.
+I have had countless setbacks.

 I have done workouts over the years where I was absolutely certain I was going to run a new personal best and missed the mark.

-It is important to be motivated but the marathon is not a 5K.
+That being said, it is important to be motivated but the marathon is not a 5K.

-You can’t go out the first mile in 4.40 like in a 5K and still hold on.
+So, you can’t go out the first mile in 4.40 like in a 5K and still hold on.

 You do that in a marathon and you might be catching a quick bus ride home.

-SO much goes on.
+So much goes on.

 #5 IMPLEMENT FARTLEK RUNS INTO YOUR TRAINING REGIMENT